Skip to main content

 Configure these in the agent’s Knowledge section so the planner can pull them when needed.

-The MCP server runs with one API key.
+When you run your own MCP instance it runs with one API key.
 That key is tenant-scoped — so the Copilot Studio agent’s surface area is limited to the tenant the key authorises.
 If you have three tenants, run three MCP server instances (each with its own key) and register them as three separate connections in Copilot Studio.
 This is the right boundary: a marketing team’s Copilot agent shouldn’t be able to deploy workflows to the operations team’s tenant just because they share an M365 tenant.
+The hosted test instance has no auth and exposes only the test environment, so this scoping isn’t a concern there — don’t use it for anything you care about.

 Limitations to know about